 Some treasures are packed too, the telephone was ahead of it’s time but will be handy in the future

 At first I thought this little dining room do-over would be the easy one.
-It has taken me more than two weeks.
+It took me more than two weeks.
 Everything in the china cabinet was in good shape, no repairs there.
 The fruit bowl on the buffet has apples, oranges, and bananas that are carved from wood.
 I started by whittling a piece of fruit on the end of a dowel pin, this way I had something to hold to, then sanding and shaping it with an emery board.
-Finally I cut it lose and painted it.
-The grapes are mustard seeds, rolled around in Elmer’s glue to make a clump, dried and then painted.
+Finally I cut it loose and painted it.
+The grapes are mustard seeds rolled around in Elmer’s glue to make a clump, dried and then painted.
 They are still good after 40 years.
 Pile it all in a bowl (perfume lid) and it is done.
-Copper wire is great for so many things, I hammered it out in a flat ribbon and made the arms for the chandelier and the drawer pulls, then painted them with gold leaf.
+Copper wire is great for so many things, I hammered it out in a flat ribbon and made the arms for the chandelier and the drawer pulls from that an then painted them with gold leaf.
 The dining chairs got new covers.
 Glue has always been a problem for me.
 It needs to be tacky so it will hold the pieces together and then dry strong.
 There is no way to join the parts and then hold each tiny piece for 20 minutes until it bonds, it has to be sticky.
 I think I have finally found the perfect glue, it is Loctite Stik N’ Seal.
 The carpet is the original, velvet fabric that I painted a design on.
-I have been re-varnishing all the little furniture in each room, it is making a big difference.
+I re-varnished all the little furniture in each room, it made a big difference.
 I use polyurethane satin, everything looks brand new again.
-This project is almost as much fun as it was the first time ~except now I get tired and think about a nap~
+This project was almost as much fun as it was the first time ~except nowdays I get tired and think about a nap~